This site is undergoing some improvements. Thank you for your patience. We look forward to seeing you again soon!

 Since 2008, The Joy of Learning Centre has been running skating, hockey and baseball programs for children and youths with disabilities and/or special needs, and their siblings.

-The idea was to provide players with exceptional abilities the opportunity to play baseball.
+In 2010 they joined forces with the Oakville Little League to found the Oakville Challenger Baseball division.
+The division aims to provide the opportunity for athletes to learn baseball skills and take part in interleague baseball games and tournaments.
 All players are outfitted in Oakville Little League uniforms and all equipment, including bats, balls and helmets are supplied by Oakville Little League.

 The division is coached and run by dedicated volunteers who are there to coach at every skill level and promote a fun atmosphere.

-Players and their siblings are welcome on the ice and we have several dedicated volunteers skating around to help those who may need instruction.
+Throughout the winter months, with the help of sponsors, the Joy of Learning Centre runs a free-skating and hockey skills program for players at every level.
+Athletes and their siblings are welcome on the ice.
+We have several dedicated volunteers skating around to help those who may need instruction.
 The ice is divided in two, with free-skating at one end, and hockey skills at the other end.

 Registration for both programs is free and on-going throughout the season.
 Our programs are open to all ages and all skill levels.